 Degree-seeking students who have been called to report for active duty before the start of a semester or anytime during a semester and will not be able to attend or continue classes should withdraw from any registered classes and notify their advisor and/or program coordinator.
-If a withdrawal is required due to active-duty service, you will receive a 100% refund of tuition and fees.
-If you use VA Benefits, please contact Clemson's certifying official with your intent to withdraw.
-The Certifying Official will need a copy of your Official Orders and will notify the VA of your change in student status.
+If a withdrawal is required due to active-duty service, the student will receive a 100% refund of tuition and fees.
+If the students uses VA Benefits, please contact Clemson's certifying official with the intent to withdraw.
+The Certifying Official will need a copy of the Official Orders and will notify the VA of the change in student status.
 Please visit the "Students Called to Active Duty" webpage for more information.